-- (b) Persistent muscle spasms, including, without limitation, spasms caused by multiple sclerosis; - (c) Seizures, including, without limitation, seizures caused by epilepsy; - (d) Severe nausea; or - (e) Severe pain; or

-- Any other medical condition or treatment for a medical condition that is: - (a) Classified as a chronic or debilitating medical condition by regulation of the division; or - (b) Approved as a chronic or debilitating medical condition pursuant to a petition submitted in accordance with section 30 of this act. - Sec.
+- (b) Persistent muscle spasms, including, without limitation, spasms caused by multiple sclerosis; - (c) Seizures, including, without limitation, seizures caused by epilepsy; - (d) Severe nausea; or - (e) Severe pain; or - 5.
+Any other medical condition or treatment for a medical condition that is: - (a) Classified as a chronic or debilitating medical condition by regulation of the division; or - (b) Approved as a chronic or debilitating medical condition pursuant to a petition submitted in accordance with section 30 of this act. - Sec.
 7. "Deliver" or "delivery" has the meaning ascribed to it in NRS 453.051. - Sec.
-8. "Department" means the state department of agriculture. - Sec.
+8. "Department" means the state department of agriculture.
+Sec.
 9. 1.
-"Designated primary caregiver" means a person who: - (a) Is 18 years of age or older; - (b) Has significant responsibility for managing the well-being of a person diagnosed with a chronic or debilitating medical condition; and - 19 20 (c) Is designated as such in the manner required pursuant to section 21 23 of this act. - 22 2.
-The term does not include the attending physician of a person 23 diagnosed with a chronic or debilitating medical condition. - 24 Sec.
-10. "Division" means the health division of the department of human resources. - 25 26 Sec.
-11. "Drug paraphernalia" has the meaning ascribed to it in NRS 453.554.
-27 - "Marijuana" has the meaning ascribed to it in Sec.
-12. NRS 453.096. - Sec.
-13. "Medical use of marijuana" means: - The possession, delivery, production or use of marijuana; - 32 The possession, delivery or use of paraphernalia used to 33 administer marijuana; or - 3.
-Any combination of the acts described in subsections 1 and 2, - 36 as necessary for the exclusive benefit of a person to mitigate the symptoms or effects of his chronic or debilitating medical condition.
+"Designated primary caregiver" means a person who: - (a) Is 18 years of age or older; - 18 (b) Has significant responsibility for managing the well-being of a 19 20 person diagnosed with a chronic or debilitating medical condition; and - (c) Is designated as such in the manner required pursuant to section 23 of this act. - 2.
+The term does not include the attending physician of a person diagnosed with a chronic or debilitating medical condition. - 24 25 Sec.
+10. "Division" means the health division of the department of human resources.
+26 - 27 Sec.
+11. "Drug paraphernalia" has the meaning ascribed to it in 28 - NRS 453.554.
 Sec.
+12. "Marijuana" has the meaning ascribed to it in 30 - Sec.
+13. "Medical use of marijuana" means: - 1.
+The possession, delivery, production or use of marijuana; - 33 The possession, delivery or use of paraphernalia used to 34 administer marijuana; or - 3.
+Any combination of the acts described in subsections 1 and 2. - 37 as necessary for the exclusive benefit of a person to mitigate the symptoms or effects of his chronic or debilitating medical condition.
+38 - Sec.
 13.5.
-"Production" has the meaning ascribed to it in 37 38 - NRS 453.131. - Sec.
-14. "Registry identification card" means a document issued by 40 41 the department or its designee that identifies: - 42 1.
-A person who is authorized to engage in the medical use of 43 marijuana; or - 44 2.
-The designated primary caregiver, if any, of a person described in 45 subsection 1. - Sec.
+"Production" has the meaning ascribed to it in 39 NRS 453.131.
+40 41 - Sec.
+14. "Registry identification card" means a document issued by the department or its designee that identifies: - 1.
+A person who is exempt from state prosecution for engaging in the medical use of marijuana; or - 45 2.
+The designated primary caregiver, if any, of a person described in 46 subsection 1. - "State prosecution" means prosecution initiated or 47 48 maintained by the State of Nevada or an agency or political subdivision of the State of Nevada.

+- Sec.
 15. 1.
-"Usable marijuana" means the dried leaves and flowers 46 of a plant of the genus Cannabis, and any mixture or preparation 47 48 thereof, that are appropriate for medical use as allowed pursuant to the provisions of this chapter.

-- 2. The term does not include the seeds, stalks and roots of the plant.
+"Usable marijuana" means the dried leaves and flowers of a plant of the genus Cannabis, and any mixture or preparation thereof, that are appropriate for the medical use of marijuana. - 2.
+The term does not include the seeds, stalks and roots of the plant.
 Sec.
-16. "Written documentation" means: - 1.
-A statement signed by the attending physician of a person diagnosed with a chronic or debilitating medical condition; or - 2.
+16. "Written documentation" means: - 6 1.
+A statement signed by the attending physician of a person 7 diagnosed with a chronic or debilitating medical condition; or - 2.
 Copies of the relevant medical records of a person diagnosed with a chronic or debilitating medical condition. - Sec.
 17. 1.
-Except as otherwise provided in sections 18, 24 and 31 of this act, a person engaged in or assisting in the medical use of marijuana is exempt from state prosecution for: - (a) Possession, delivery or production of marijuana; - (b) Possession or delivery of drug paraphernalia;
+Except as otherwise provided in this section and section 24 of this act, a person who holds a valid registry identification card issued to him pursuant to section 20 or 23 of this act is exempt from state prosecution for: - (a) Possession, delivery or production of marijuana; - (b) Possession or delivery of drug paraphernalia;